DoD-Platform-One/bigbang/docs/guides/airgap/README.md

 ## Utility Server

-Utility Server is an internet-disconnected server that will host the private registry and git server that are required to deploy bigbang.
-It should include these command-line tools below;
+Utility Server is an internet-disconnected server that will host the private registry and git server that are required to deploy Big Bang.
+It should include these command-line tools listed in the following:

 * `docker`: for running docker registry.
   * `registry:2` image